 - Chest pain

-Atrial Fibrillation and Stroke
+AFib and Stroke

 What Causes Atrial Fibrillation?

-- High blood pressure
+- Poorly controlled high blood pressure (hypertension)

-- Coronary artery disease and heart attacks
+- Coronary artery disease

 Risk Factors You Can't Control